Please see below for detailed Annual Overviews.

 KS3 – Year 8

-In Year 8 students will study the following units of work: industry, pollution and Antarctica, China and coasts and tourism.
+In Year 8 students study x5 units of work in Geography: Industry, Pollution and Antarctica, China, Coasts and Tourism.

 By the end of Year 8 in Geography we expect students to be able to: